 The VDTV emulation feature is illustrated in Figure 2 which is selected as an example of the expected VDTV dynamics capability.
-In this figure, the control sensitivity (lateral acceleration per unit steering wheel angle (SWA)) as a function of speed for a range of vehicles, from small- to full-size, is approximated by a mid-size vehicle with four-wheel steering and variable inertial properties.
+In this figure, the control sensitivity (lateral acceleration per unit steering wheel angle (SWA)) as a function of speed for a range of vehicles, from small- to fullsize, is approximated by a mid-size vehicle with four-wheel steering and variable inertial properties.
 Active suspension, if included, would improve the lateral/directional response and, therefore, the emulation range.
-Volume II provides a discussion of other vehicle dynamic characteristics and points out that while variable mass was assumed in these analyses, no decision has been made regarding its ultimate value in an operational test vehicle.
+While variable mass was assumed in these analyses, no decision has been made regarding its ultimate value in an operational test vehicle.
 A combination of four-wheel steering and active suspension is expected to provide good lateral dynamic emulation capability.